 - Using a non-stick skillet, heat the oil over medium high heat.
 Add the garlic and saute for 30 seconds.
 Add the marinated beef and stir-fry until the beef is no longer pink, around 3 minutes.
 Add 1 tablespoon oyster sauce and stir to coat.

-- Add the water and the remaining 2 tablespoons oyster sauce.
+- Stir in the bitter melon.
+Add the water and the remaining 2 tablespoons oyster sauce.
 Stir and then cook, covered until the bitter melon is crisp tender, around 3 minutes.
 Turn off the heat and let the skillet sit, covered for 5 minutes.

 - Transfer to a serving plate and serve with steamed rice.